wcm-io-devops/conga-aem-plugin/src/site/markdown/handlebars-helpers.md

 </plugin>
 ```

-It is recommended to not encrypt the key in your SCM using Ansible Vault and reference it like this: `aem-plugin;cryptoAesKeyUrl=ansible-vault:classpath:/crypto/master`.
+It is recommended to encrypt the key in your SCM using Ansible Vault and reference it like this: `aem-plugin;cryptoAesKeyUrl=ansible-vault:classpath:/crypto/master`.
 You can store it on other locations as well (filesystem, Maven, HTTP etc.).

 If you want to write a generic template that runs with and without having a crypto key available you can add a `ignoreMissingKey` parameter - but in this case the password or secret is inserted unencrypted if the key is missing!